Search API Connector Documentation

 Make sure to substitute values where indicated by capital letters.
 Combine this with the IMPORTAPI() Custom Sheets Function to create your own lead gathering tool.

 By Default, Hunter will only return 10 records at a time.
-To get more, use the ‘offset’ and ‘limit’ parameters, as described here.
-For example:
+To get more, use the ‘offset’ and ‘limit’ parameters, as described in their documentation.

-With API Connector, you can either set these up as separate requests or set up pagination handling (paid feature) to loop through them automatically.
+With API Connector, you can either run these manually or set up pagination handling (paid feature) to loop through them automatically like this: